ACEsuit/mace/docs/guide/finetuning.rst

 The multihead replay fine-tuning protocol prevents catastrophic forgetting that occurs sometimes during the naive fine-tuning.
 It usually leads to a more robust and stable model.
 It is the **recommended** way to fine-tune any materials project foundation model.

-For more information on the multihead replay fine-tuning protocol, please refer to the `MACE-MP documentation <multihead_finetuning>`_.
+For more information on the multihead replay fine-tuning protocol, please refer to the `multihead fine-tuning <multihead_finetuning>`_.